-Camelback Mountain sits due east of Pocatello, and north of Chinese Peak, in the appropriately named Pocatello Range.
-From Pocatello’s West Bench, the peak looks like a camel laying down, with its “head” the far-most right bump in the photo and its summit on the middle bump.
-The peak is located on public (BLM) land that is surrounded by private land.
+Camelback Mountain sits due east of Pocatello and north of Chinese Peak in the appropriately-named Pocatello Range.
+From Pocatello’s west bench, the peak looks like a camel laying down, with its “head” the far-most right bump in the photo and its summit on the middle bump.
+The peak is located on BLM land that is surrounded by private land.
 USGS Moonlight Mountain

 The only public access to Camelback Mountain is on its southwest ridge from a small triangle of BLM land that crosses Buckskin Road.
 The junction of Parks Road and Terry Street is where Buckskin Road originates.
 From this junction, drive east on Buckskin Road for exactly 2.0 miles and park on the left/north side of the road near a telephone pole.
 This spot is just across the road from a large home with a lengthy driveway coming in from Buckskin Road.

 The private driveway meets Buckskin road about 70 yards west of this point and you pass it on your drive here.
 Prior to reaching the driveway entrance, there is a private dirt road on the north side of Buckskin Road at a bend in the road.
 Park near the telephone pole in the field grass on the north side of Buckskin Road, across the road from the large home.
 The BLM boundary line is just west of this telephone pole (see attached Google Earth photo).
 The elevation here is 5,440 feet.